takis104/WiCHORD-chord-application-P2P-Wireless-Sensor-Network-IoT/README.md

 ## Contents:
 - Simulator Application of the Chord Protocol overlay on sensor networks in Python
-- Chord protocol overlay for LoRaWAN Wireless Sensor Networks in Arduino C++
+- Chord protocol overlay for LoRaWAN Wireless Sensor Networks in Arduino C++ (or MicroPython)
-  * Supported LoRa MCU Board: LILYGO TTGO T-Beam v1.1
+  * Supported LoRa MCU Board: LILYGO TTGO T-Beam v1.1 ESP32